 Cut all pipework at 90 degrees, and remove any burs.
-Trial fit the pipe/s and fitting(s) "Dry Fit".
+Trial fit the pipe/s and fitting/s "dry fit".

-Use pipe cleaner on both pipe and fittings, this removes any dirt or grease on the fittings and helps with adhesion of the glue.
-Give both the pipe and fittings, a good coverage of glue and push together until set.
+Use pipe cleaner on both pipe and fittings this removes any dirt or grease on the fittings and helps with adhesion of the glue.
+Give both the pipe and fitting, a good coverage of glue and push together until set.
 On warm days, you may have to work fast, as the glue can set quickly.